mitchellurgero/BootWiki/README.md

 ### How to code a page
 Pages are generated using Markdown.
 Markdown is a way for developers and users alike to be able to create beautiful pages quickly.
 Please see [this site](https://daringfireball.net/projects/markdown/syntax) for information on the Markdown Syntax.

+**The first line of a file in a "blog" page will be the Title in the blog list page.**
+** See how to link to a page for more details**

 Here is an example of what a page.md file might look like:

 ```